vitalie/dotvim/bundle/lightline.vim/README.md

 + `g:lightline.inactive.left`
 + `g:lightline.inactive.right`

-Of course, your settings in `.vimrc` have priority over the default settings in lightline.
+Of course, your configurations in `.vimrc` have priority over the default settings in lightline.

-GitHub branch is important for us.
+Git branch is important for us.
 And it is a default component in [powerline](https://github.com/Lokaltog/powerline) and [vim-powerline](https://github.com/Lokaltog/vim-powerline).
 However, lightline does not provide the branch feature by default.